-Some vehicles have a Traction Control System (TCS) included with the ABS (TCS is only available with engines which support the SAE J1922/1939 data link).
-The TCS functions to stop a set of drive wheels from spinning when the driver attempts to accelerate the vehicle from a stand still or when a wheel is spinning due to road conditions, such as ice or loose gravel under the wheel.
-The TCS requires an additional valve that allows brakes to be automatically applied to the spinning wheels.
-The ROCKWELL WABCO ABS System consists of the following components:
+Some vehicles have a Traction Control System (ATC) included with the ABS.
+The ATC functions to stop a set of drive wheels from spinning when the driver attempts to accelerate the vehicle from a stand still or when a wheel is spinning due to road conditions, such as ice or loose gravel under the wheel.
+The ATC requires an additional valve that allows brakes to be automatically applied to